-- The award should be presented by either the banquet emcee, the NCAA committee chair or the NCAA championship administrator. - The award should be presented near the end of the program and be clearly recognizable as the premier award being given. (see student-athlete banquet page for sample run of show) - The award should be presented after attendees have had a chance to finish their meal. - If video screens are available, the video slide or footage of the winning student-athlete provided by Van Wagner Sports & Entertainment (VWSE) may be run as the individual is introduced. - The coach of the winning student-athlete should be informed to help assure the winner's attendance. - If a photographer is at the student-athlete banquet or championship, a photo should be taken of the recipient receiving the award.
-This may be used in-venue during competition days to showcase the academic achievement of the student-athlete or provided to the student-athlete as a memento. - If the award winner is recognized primarily at the student-athlete banquet, public address and video board announcements should be made whenever possible and applicable at the actual championship for additional exposure to fans who do not have access to the banquet.
+- The award should be presented by either the banquet emcee, the NCAA committee chair, or the NCAA championship administrator. - The award should be presented near the end of the program and be clearly recognizable as the premier award being given. (see student-athlete banquet page for sample run of show) - The award should be presented after attendees have had a chance to finish their meal. - If video screens are available, the video slide or footage of the winning student-athlete provided by Van Wagner Sports & Entertainment (VWSE) may be run as the individual is introduced. - The coach of the winning student-athlete should be informed to help assure the winner's attendance. - If a photographer is at the student-athlete banquet or championship, a photo should be taken of the recipient receiving the award.
+This may be used in-venue during competition days to showcase the academic achievement of the student-athlete or provided to the student-athlete as a memento.
+The host sports information director should arrange to provide the winner's SID with a copy of the photo. - If the award winner is recognized primarily at the student-athlete banquet, public address and video board announcements should be made whenever possible and applicable at the actual championship for additional exposure to fans who do not have access to the banquet.